Balancing Power and Influence in Strategy Execution

 Too much use of power with little influence creates resistance and poor culture.
 While on the other hand, influence with no power impacts decision-making and progress.
 In your role, you are uniquely positioned to capitalize on a balance of these two traits.

 Your plan leaders have other priorities.
 You need their involvement to drive and track your plan, but they don’t report to you.

 Let’s say you’re the VP of Strategy of a regional healthcare organization.
 In the midst of your standard role and responsibilities, you’re requesting updates on KPIs and transformative initiatives from Directors across the organization.
-While your request is important, their priorities align to whatever helps patients thrive.
-What’s the first thing to drop from their priority list in the midst of everyday, spur-of-the-moment tasks?
+While your request is important, their priorities align with whatever helps patients thrive.
+What’s the first thing to drop from their priority list in the midst of every day, spur-of-the-moment tasks?
 Yep.
 Those long-term goals you need updates on.

 It’s typical to swing by their office, when they’re actually there, to have them take 10 minutes to update their initiatives.
 However, if they step out to grab a cup of coffee, they often get pulled into another problem that needs an immediate solution.

 They want to help you, but ultimately, they report to the COO.
 They’re not your direct reports and their competing priorities are being dictated through another filter.
 Completing your request for updated KPIs is diluted to a favor.

 You have all the responsibility, but none of the influence.

 Your executives are focused on the big picture.
 You need them to champion organization-wide goals, but their lens is broader than a spreadsheet.

 Let’s imagine you work in local government.
 Your Public Works VP at your Water Quality Control Plant is dreaming up where the municipality needs to be in 5 years.
 She trusts you, the Director of Strategy, to drive whatever actions need to be taken to get there.